Why Is It Important to Seek Professional Help from a Physical Therapist for Pelvic Organ Prolapse and Incontinence?

 The Bottom Line

-For bladder prolapse, professional guidance makes all the difference.
-Pairing physical therapy with the right nutritional support gives your body what it needs to heal properly – without surgery.
+For bladder prolapse and incontinence, professional guidance makes all the difference.
+Pairing physical therapy with the right nutritional support can provide your body with what it needs to heal properly – without surgery.

 Suggested reading: